Genetic-guided GFlowNets for Sample Efficient Molecular Optimization: Related works

-Genetic algorithm (GA) is a representative meta-heuristic inspired by the evolutionary process, encompassing a broad range of algorithms that operate in similar ways, rather than describing a specific algorithm.
+Genetic algorithm (GA) is a representative meta-heuristic inspired by the evolutionary process.
 This subsection focuses on discussing the application of GA in molecular optimization.
-Additionally, various molecular assembly strategies beyond graph representations have been employed in GA.
-As one of the seminal works, \citet{jensen2019graph} presented Graph GA, where operations are defined on 2-dimensional molecular graphs.
-Note that our method also adopts operations of Graph GA in the genetic search.
+As one of the seminal works, a graph-based GA (Graph GA) was proposed with sophisticatedly designed operations based on chemical knowledge \cite{jensen2019graph}.
+Note that our method also adopts Graph GA operations in the genetic search.
 Various strategies for molecular assembly, not limited to graphs, have been utilized in GA \citep{yoshikawa2018population,nigam2021stoned,gao2022synnet}.

-A recent contribution by \citet{tripp2023genetic} introduces an enhanced version of Graph GA with a more careful selection of hyperparameters.
+A recent contribution by \cite{tripp2023genetic} introduces an enhanced version of Graph GA.
 They introduce quantile-uniform sampling to bias the population towards containing higher reward samples while maintaining diversity.
 Experimental results from Mol GA demonstrate the effectiveness of GAs as strong baselines, achieving state-of-the-art (SOTA) performance in the PMO benchmark.

-Another notable work is a genetic expert-guided learning \citep[GEGL; ][]{ahn2020guiding}, which shares the concept of guiding a neural network policy through GA.
-In GEGL, the policy is trained with the GA-based expert policy using imitation learning, which is the main difference from ours.
-In addition, GEGL utilizes genetic search without evolving generations, specifically conducting steps 1 and 2 only.
-Since the samples that the policy imitates need to be selective, the priority queue needs to keep samples selectively.
-Thus, a substantial number of samples are screened, i.e., evaluated but not used.
-While GEGL demonstrates competitive performance, it necessitates a relatively high number of samples, as detailed in the results in \cref{sec:exp_related}.